-Safety objective Identifier Safety performance indicator (SPI) Safety performance target (SPT) Source Ensure that the Aircraft Upset in Flight (LOC-I) risk Monitoring of flight parameters and automation modes.
+Safety objective Identifier Safety performance indicator (SPI) Safety performance target (SPT) Source Ensure that the Aircraft Upset in Flight (LOC-I) risk area is continuously assessed and risk controls improved to mitigate the risk of loss of control.
+The process is appropriately documented.
+FW-SPI-1 Monitoring of flight parameters and automation modes.
+Approach path management.
+Convective weather.
+In flight icing.
+Handling of technical failures.
 Desired outcome of implemented actions is specified and achieved.
-Risk Register area is continuously assessed and risk controls improved to Approach path management.Convective weather.
-Organisation's Risk Register or database contain all the or database mitigate the risk of loss of control.
-The process is appropriately documented.
-In flight icing.Handling of technical failures. information concerning safety issues, assessed risk levels, as well as monitoring the efficiency of these actions.
-Ensure that the Runway Safety (runway excursions, runway incursions and collisions) risk area is continuously assessed and risk controls improved to mitigate the risk of runway safety.
+Organisation's Risk Register or database contain all the information concerning safety issues, assessed risk levels, as well as monitoring the efficiency of these actions.
+Organisation's Risk Register or database deleted FW-SPI-2 deleted deleted deleted Ensure that the Runway Safety (runway excursions, runway incursions and collisions) risk area is continuously assessed and risk controls improved to mitigate the risk of runway safety.
 Reduce the number of runway excursion incidents where a contaminated runway was a contributing factor.
-FW-SPI-2 Implementation of GRF according to Local GRF implementation plan.
-Global Reporting Format (GRF) for Runway Surface Conditions - ICAO EUR Region, shall be implemented by 4 November 2021.
 FW-SPI-3 Approach path management.
 Monitoring of flight parameters and automation modes.
 Handling of technical failures.
 Agreed set of actions, including actions suggested by the European Action Plan for the Prevention of Runway Excursions (EAPPRE) and European Action Plan for the Prevention of Runway Incursions (EAPPRI), are to be effectively implemented and continuously monitored (through Organisation's Risk Register or database).
-FW-SPI-4 Problems with flight controls rate (incidents per 10 000 movements) - 1.45 (2020).
-Downward trend shall be achieved.
-FW-SPI-5 Problems with landing gear rate (incidents per 10 000 movements) - 2.17 (2020).
-Downward trend shall be achieved.
+FW-SPI-4 Problems with flight controls rate (incidents per $10\ 000\ movements) - 1.45\ (2020).$ Downward trend shall be achieved.
+Chapter 2 SAFETY PERF ORMANCE · Version: 2 30.05.2022 2-11 -